-LEIS 4329 Advanced Topics in Leisure Studies

-An advanced course in a selected area of Leisure Studies.
+LEIS 4329 Advanced Topics in Leisure Studies 1 to 4, On Demand An advanced course in a selected area of Leisure Studies.
 Not for independent study.
 Prerequisite: junior standing.

-LEIS 4403 Planning/Designing Kinesiology and Leisure Services Facilities

-This course is designed to acquaint students with current theory and practice regarding the planning of all kinesiology and leisure services facilities.
+Additional fee required.
+LEIS 4403 Planning/Designing Kinesiology and Leisure Services Facilities 3, Spring, Even This course is designed to acquaint students with current theory and practice regarding the planning of all kinesiology and leisure services facilities.
 This will include school athletic facilities as well as parks and recreation facilities, college and university intramural facilities, etc. Such aspects as construction, legal liability issues, supervision, space utilization, etc. will be considered.
 Prerequisite: junior standing.

-LEIS 4769 Internship in Sports Management

-Supervised internship in a sports management experience.
 Additional fee required.
+LEIS 4769 Internship in Sports Management 4, January Term Supervised internship in a sports management experience.
+Additional fee required.
 Permission required.

-LEIS 4779 Internship in Sports Ministry

-Students will be expected to participate in a directed sports ministry project as a requirement for this degree.
+LEIS 4779 Internship in Sports Ministry 1 to 4 Students will be expected to participate in a directed sports ministry project as a requirement for this degree.
 This course will include class work preparation, and supervised participation in a sports ministry project.
 Additional fee required.

-LEIS 4789 Internship in Camp Administration

-Supervised internship in a camping experience.
+LEIS 4789 Internship in Camp Administration 1 to 6 Supervised internship in a camping experience.
 Will include planning as well as hands-on experience in an actual camp setting.
 Additional fee required.

-LEIS 4799 Internship in Church Recreation (CCCM 4799)

-Students spend at least one semester working halftime in a church recreation program under guidelines established by the Department of Kinesiology and Leisure Studies in coordination with the cooperating professional.
+LEIS 4799 Internship in Church Recreation (CCCM 4799) 1 to 3 Students spend at least one semester working halftime in a church recreation program under guidelines established by the Department of Kinesiology and Leisure Studies in coordination with the cooperating professional.
 Additional fee required.

-LEIS 4999 Independent Study in Leisure Studies

-Independent study for juniors and seniors with at least a B average in Leisure Studies.
+IFIS 4999 Independent Study in Leisure Studies 1 to 3 Independent study for juniors and seniors with at least a B average in Leisure Studies.
 Prerequisites: approval of the dean and the completion of a 4999 Independent Study form.